British Wildlife of the Week

 At long last, the eels travel out into the vast sea – and then they disappear.
 No adult eel has ever been caught in the mid-Atlantic.
 Presumably, this is because they make the journey at great depths, far below the reach of any net or trawl, and since they no longer feed there is little chance of catching them on baited lines.
 But six months after they vanish, their gruelling odyssey is complete and the eels arrive back at the Sargasso Sea.
 Perhaps they follow the imprinted memory of the smell of their larval hatching grounds, carried on the currents.
 Or maybe they use the Earth’s magnetic field.
 In any case, the surviving females spawn and the males fertilise their eggs.
 Afterwards, the eels, which haven’t eaten since the rivers of Europe, die of starvation and exhaustion.

 At least, that was the commonly-held theory.
 For a very long time, although the circumstantial evidence certainly pointed to the Sargasso Sea being the eels’ spawning grounds, there was no definitive proof.
-It wasn’t until 2015 that adult eels were finally observed in the area, finally proving, after a century of speculation, that they do indeed reproduce there.
+It wasn’t until 2015 that adult eels were actually observed in the area, finally proving, after a century of speculation, that they do indeed reproduce there.

 So why should the eels travel all the way to the Sargasso Sea just to lay their eggs?
 Why partake in such a long and hazardous voyage?
 Why force their young into making the reverse journey when they hatch?
-The answer lies in the past.
+The answer lies in the distant past.
 It is highly likely that this epic migration is a relict behaviour originating in a distant geological period when the continents of North America and Europe were much closer together and the Atlantic Ocean was nothing more than a narrow strip of water between the two.
 Since then, however, the forces of continental drift have pulled the two landmasses apart, widening the Atlantic considerably.
 Yet the habit of returning to the Sargasso Sea each year to spawn has never been broken, even though now it involves such an immense journey.

 The Endangered Eel